Thursday, June 18, 2026

 7 am breakfast at hotel.

-9:45 am chauffeur driven to airport for our 12:35 pm flight on United Airlines to Chicago, Appleton.
+9:45 am chauffeur driven to airport for our 12:35 pm flight on United Airlines to Chicago, then Appleton.

 One hour flight delay wait in Chicago for an Appleton thunderstorm to end.
+Bouncy Appleton jet ride by young pilot.

 We arrived in Appleton 10:15 pm, same day of Thursday, having reversed course back in time.
+Brother Mike took us to house from airport.

 Another great trip.
-Loved the mainland motor coach rides though towns and countryside.
-Ancient sites were well blended in with other more personal visits to restaurants, vinyard, olive farm, smaller places of interest.
+Loved the mainland motor coach ride though towns and countryside.
+Ancient sites were well blended in with the more personal visits to restaurants, vineyard, olive farm, smaller places of interest.

 End.